stobertg/portfoliov2/README.md

 <br/>
 Email stobertg@gmail.com for new projects and inquiries.
 <br/><br/>
-This is for viewing / observational purposes only ( i.e. Potential Clients / Employers )
+This is for viewing / observational purposes only.
 <br/>
-Visit https://codepen.io/stobertg for front end contributions available for free use.
+Visit https://codepen.io/stobertg, or the repos mentioned below for front end contributions available for free use.
 <br/><br/>
 Special thanks to Keanan Koppenhaver - forever greatful for the coding mentorship https://keanankoppenhaver.com/